 - DO LOTS OF PRACTICE QUESTIONS!
 Don’t jump right into USMLE sample questions, as you may drown.
 Read the material in books and then make sure you apply it via practice questions.
 Studying is a 2-step process (gaining knowledge then applying that knowledge).

-- Take NBME exams!
+- Take the NBME exams!
 They’re the single best indicator of actual exam performance.
 If you fail an NBME right before test day – don’t take the test yet!
 If you need practice, take the new self-assessment exams in Qmax.

 - Try to study with a partner or a group for at least some portion of your day.
 Studying alone is boring, lonely, and it can be far more draining and unmotivating than bouncing ideas off of someone else.

 - Take breaks.
 Be sure to relax at least one evening a week, if not an entire day.
 This is a stressful time and you don’t want to wind yourself up so tightly that you can’t perform come test day.

 - Eat, Sleep, and Exercise.
 Everyone says this, but who really does it?
 At the very least, eat, sleep and try to exercise.